-Selling, general and administrative expense as a percentage of sales was 18.5% for the three months ended July 31, 2008, a decrease of 2.7% from the same period of the prior fiscal year.
-Selling, general and administrative expenses are more fixed in nature.
-The dollar increase between periods mostly relates to higher payroll costs, which resulted from improved operating performance.
-Many of the Company's compensation arrangements are tied to financial performance and as such, more payroll costs are incurred during periods of improved financial results.
-Additionally, there was a \$450,000 increase in non-cash stock based compensation during the first quarter of fiscal 2009 when compared to the prior year quarter.
+Selling, general and administrative expense as a percentage of sales was 18.8% for the six months ended October 31, 2008, a decrease of 1.0% from the same period of the prior fiscal year.
+Selling, general and administrative expenses are, for the most part, more fixed in nature.
+The overall dollar increase related primarily to increased payroll costs including an increase in non-cash stock based compensation during the six month period.
+Also, the increase was due, in part, to increased costs incurred to strengthen controls and improve efficiencies in the corporate infrastructure.
+Approximately \$1,156,000 of non-cash stock-based compensation expense was recorded during the current period compared to \$408,000 in the same period of the prior year.

-Provision for credit losses as a percentage of sales decreased .9% to 20.9% for the three months ended July 31, 2008 from 21.8% in the same period of the prior fiscal year.
-The decrease is largely attributable to lower losses experienced for most of the store locations during the quarter.
+Provision for credit losses as a percentage of sales decreased to 21.5% for the six months ended October 31, 2008 from 22.4% in the same period of the prior fiscal year.
+Credit losses were lower due to several factors and included lower losses experienced in most of the dealerships as the Company saw general improvements in the performance of its portfolio during the six months ended October 31, 2008.
 Credit losses, on a percentage basis, tend to be higher at new and developing stores than at mature stores.
-Generally, this is the case because the store management at new and developing stores tends to be less experienced (in making credit decisions and collecting customer accounts) and the customer base is less seasoned.
-Normally, older stores have more repeat customers and on average, repeat customers are a better credit risk than non-repeat customers.
-The Company believes the most significant factor affecting credit losses is the proper execution of its business practices.
-The Company also believes that higher energy and fuel costs, general inflation and potentially lower personal discretionary spending levels affecting customers will continue to impact collection results.
-The Company intends to continue to focus store management on credit quality and collections - particularly at those stores under six years of age.
+Generally, because store management at new and developing stores tends to be less experienced (in making credit decisions and collecting customer accounts) and the customer base is less seasoned.
+Also, older stores have more repeat customers.
+On average, repeat customers are a better credit risk than non-repeat customers.
+Due to the rate of the Company s growth, the percentage of new and developing stores as a percentage of total stores has been increasing over the last few years.
+The Company believes the most significant factor affecting credit losses is the proper execution (or lack thereof) of its business practices.
+The Company also believes that unemployment levels, energy and fuel costs, interest rates, general inflation and personal discretionary spending levels affect its customers and can have a negative impact on collection results.
+The Company intends to continue to increase the focus of store management on credit quality and collections, particularly at those stores under six years of age.
+At October 31, 2008 and 2007 3.8% of the Company s finance receivable balances were over 30 days past due.

-Interest expense as a percentage of sales decreased .5% to 1.0% for the three months ended July 31, 2008 from 1.5% for the same period of the prior fiscal year.
-The decrease was attributable to a lower average interest rate charged during the three months ended July 31, 2008 (average rate of 6.4% per annum) as compared to the same period in the prior fiscal year (average rate of 8.8% per annum), offset by higher average borrowings during the period ending July 31, 2008 (approximately \$43.4 million) as compared to the same period in the prior fiscal year (approximately \$43.4 million) as compared to the same period in the prior fiscal year (approximately \$35.6 million).
-The increase in average borrowings resulted primarily from the higher sales levels and the resulting working capital needs.
-The lower average interest rate relates to decreases in the prime interest rate of the Company's lender as well as decreases based on improved financial performance.
+Interest expense (excluding the non-cash charge related to the change in fair value of the interest rate swap agreement) as a percentage of sales decreased .4% to 1.0% for the six months ended October 31, 2008 from 1.4% for the same period of the prior fiscal year.
+The decrease was attributable to lower average interest rates during the six months ended October 31, 2008 as compared to the same period in the prior fiscal year, offset by an increase in average borrowings (\$41.4 million compared to \$36.7 million in the prior year).
+The increase in average borrowings resulted primarily from the increase in accounts receivable.
+The decrease in interest rates is attributable to decreases in the prime interest rate of the Company s lender as the Company s revolving credit facilities fluctuate with the prime interest rate of its lender.